LiquidChurch/wp-guide/README.md

 ## Introduction
 This repository provides an opinioniated guide to the use of WordPress at Liquid Church.

+For more on why we use WordPress see our [Why WordPress document](WhyWordPress.md).

 ## Development

 ### Local Environment